Share articles via private link

 How do I regenerate my shareable link?

-How do I share an unpublished article with someone who is not part of the team account?
+How do I share an unpublished article with someone who is not a team account?

 In Document360, you can use the Get shareable link feature to share an unpublished article with individuals who are not part of your project’s team account.